1. What is the difference between the dog sled day and night trip?

 Generally, there is no weight limit for mushing the dog sled.
-However, the activity requires a good fitness.
+However, the activity requires a good fitness level.
+The trails are demanding and you have to walk up hills and work with the dogs.
 Every potential participant needs to consider their own physical condition and mobility.
-Please contact us by e-mail email@example.com if you have any questions.
+Please contact us by e-mail firstname.lastname@example.org if you have any questions.

 5. Can I join the dog sled trip in my pregnancy?

 Commonly, there are no high risks in joining the dog sled trip whilst pregnant.
 Nevertheless, the activity has inherent risks for anyone who participates.
 Please, contact us before placing your booking to consider your participation in advance.

 6. Do you provide clothes for the dog sled trips?

 We provide Arctic proof boots as well as suitable clothing (arctic coveralls, mittens) for all our winter activities but we recommend every participant to wear a good winter hat, a good quality base layer, warm socks (preferably wool) as well as a woollen jumper or fleece.
 Be aware that our sportswear is meant for cold and Arctic weather conditions and therefore not waterproof.
 On mild/summer temperatures, we ask you to bring your own rainwear.

 A meal is not included in our dog sled day and evening trips.
 We serve hot drinks and biscuits and recommend guests to bring their own lunch.

 Please contact us if you have any allergies etc.